Call for FREE Consultation (401) 273-8330 Hablamos Español

 TBI Symptoms After a Car Accident

-Because traumatic brain injuries (TBIs) are so common among drivers and passengers involved in serious collisions, it is important to be familiar with common TBI symptoms after a car accident.
-If you are concerned that you or a loved one may have suffered TBI in a crash, you should seek medical treatment promptly and talk to an experienced attorney right away.
+Brain injuries are common among drivers and passengers involved in serious collisions.
+This makes it important to be familiar with common TBI symptoms after a car accident—particularly because some symptoms may take time to appear.
+If you are concerned that you or a loved one may have suffered a traumatic brain injury in a crash, it is vital that you seek medical treatment promptly and talk to an experienced attorney right away.

-The trusted legal team at Mandell, Boisclair, & Mandell, Ltd. have a proven record of success in cases involving car wrecks and brain injuries.
+The trusted legal team at Mandell, Boisclair, & Mandell has a proven record of success in cases involving car wrecks and brain injuries in and around Providence.
 We are committed to helping our clients recover the full and fair compensation to which they are entitled under the law.

-What Are the Signs of a Traumatic Brain Injury from a Car Accident?
+What Are the Signs of a Traumatic Brain Injury After a Car Accident?

 Symptoms of Severe TBI After a Car Accident